Hallucinogen persisting perception disorder: History

 "[l]ong after the pharmacological effect of the drug has subsided, the patient may still report anomalies in color-perception, blurred vision, after-images, spontaneous imagery, alterations in body image, intensification of hearing, ringing in the ears, or various strange physical feelings."

-HPPD has been introduced under the diagnosis of Post-hallucinogen Perception Disorder in 1987 within the DSM-III-R. Subsequently, the DSM-IV-TR recognized the syndrome as Hallucinogen-Persisting Perception Disorder (Flashbacks) (code 292.89) (15).
-The Neurosensory Research Foundation was founded by HPPD sufferers to promote research and awareness around the condition.
-Subsequently, in 2021, the Perception Restoration Foundation was launched to bolster efforts for research, awareness and harm reduction.
+HPPD was introduced under the diagnosis of Post-hallucinogen Perception Disorder in 1987 within the DSM-III-R. Subsequently, the DSM-IV-TR recognized the syndrome as Hallucinogen-Persisting Perception Disorder (Flashbacks) (code 292.89) (15).

+Society and culture

+In 1971, Shelagh McDonald withdrew from the music industry until 2005 after experiencing severe HPPD.